 Full refunds are given to students who withdraw five or more days before the first class, less a $25 administrative fee.
 No tuition refunds can be given thereafter.
 No partial refunds, pro-rated classes, or make-up classes are offered for student absence or scheduling conflicts.

 Classes are cancelled due to inclement weather at the instructor’s discretion.
 Should an instructor need to cancel a class for any reason, students will be notified by email no later than 2 hours prior to the start of the class.
 If a class is cancelled, we will make every effort to accommodate a make-up session.

 Although some materials may be provided and the studios are open to all members, we ask that members use a reasonable approach in terms of material and studio use and we ask that all members of the community help maintain a safe and clean studio environment.
 Abuse or mis-use of studio access or SAA materials will result in removal of access and privileges.

 Student Art Association programs are sometimes videotaped or photographed for publicity in catalogs, newspapers, radio, or television.
 Permission to be included in publicity is implied by enrollment.
-Please contact Stacy if you do not wish to be included in publicity.
+Please email the SAA Manager if you do not wish to be included in publicity.

 Any changes to our policies will be posted on this page.
 If you have questions about any of these policies, please email Stacy DeBartolo.